 - Exchange Transfusion.
-Exchange transfusion involves drawing out the patient's blood while exchanging it for donor red blood cells.
-Exchange transfusions may be used when there is any evidence that the patient's condition is deteriorating.
-It prevents stroke and may also be used in patients with severe acute chest syndrome.
-It reduces the risk of iron overload in patients who require chronic transfusion therapy.
+Exchange transfusion involves drawing out the person's blood while exchanging it for donor red blood cells.
+Exchange transfusions may be used when there is any evidence that the person's condition is deteriorating.
+It prevents stroke and may also be used in people with severe acute chest syndrome.
+It reduces the risk for iron overload in people who require chronic transfusion therapy.

 - Transmission of viral illness.
 Before widespread blood screening, transfusions were highly associated with a risk for hepatitis and HIV.
 This complication has decreased considerably.

 Bone Marrow or Stem Cell Transplantation